beginning of content

 What are Local Hospital Networks?

-Local Hospital Networks (LHNs) manage groups of hospitals, and their health services within a local region.
+Local Hospital Networks (LHNs) are groups responsible for managing healthcare services, such as hospitals, in a local region.

 LHNs are known by different names in different states, such as: